Peter Briggs (squash player): Coaching

-To Cornell's disappointment, Briggs left in 1988 to begin coaching squash at The Apawamis Club downstate in Westchester.
+Briggs left Cornell in 1988 to begin coaching squash at The Apawamis Club downstate in Westchester.
 Under his more than three decade tenure, the squash program has regularly trained nationally ranked male and female students, many of whom have gone on to compete at or become captains of top Northeast collegiate teams including Harvard, Yale, Princeton University, Trinity College, Middlebury College and Amherst College.
 Even while coaching at Apawamis, Briggs continued to personally compete in tournaments.
 In 1989 he played on the U.S. team at the World Championships in Kuala Lumpur with his friend Mark Talbott and others.

 Awards

 Briggs received recognition as a member of the Harvard Squash Hall of Fame, Class of 1996 for being a three-time All-Ivy and All-American.
 His prep school alma mater, Middlesex, elected him to their Hall of Fame in 2003.
 In 2005, he was inducted into the US Squash Hall of Fame in recognition of his positive impact and influence on the sport.